dear-github/dear-github/README.md

 - Ashley Williams ([@ashleygwilliams](https://github.com/ashleygwilliams)), Developer Community Manager, npm
 - Trek Glowacki ([@trek](https://github.com/trek)), a maintainer of Ember.js

+**Are you the maintainer of a project on GitHub and want to sign as well?
+Please open a pull request**

 ---

 #### Scratchwork appendix: